Catholic Church and HIV/AIDS: 2000s

 There was much media attention about Benedict's comments on condom use after his interview with Peter Seewald in 2010.
 In the interview, Benedict discussed how the Church was helping people with AIDS and the need to fight the trivialisation of sexuality.
 Replying to the interviewer's comment that, "It is madness to forbid a high-risk population to use condoms", Benedict stated:

 There may be a basis in the case of some individuals, as perhaps when a male prostitute uses a condom, where this can be a first step in the direction of a moralization, a first assumption of responsibility, on the way toward recovering an awareness that not everything is allowed and that one cannot do whatever one wants.
 But it is not really the way to deal with the evil of HIV infection.
 That can really lie only in a humanization of sexuality.

 This explanation was interpreted by many as a change of tack by the Vatican which necessitated a clarification from the Vatican that "the pope does not morally justify the disordered exercise of sexuality, but maintains that the use of the condom to diminish the danger of infection may be "a first assumption of responsibility", as opposed to not using the condom and exposing the other person to a fatal risk.
-Due to confusion over a translation, it was later clarified that Benedict's comments did not just refer to men, but women and transexuals as well.
+Due to confusion over a translation, it was later clarified that Benedict's comments did not just refer to men, but women and transgender people as well.

-As John Haas, the president for the American National Catholic Centre for Bioethics, noted, Benedict did not address the issue of whether condoms are effective at preventing HIV transmission.
+As John Haas, the president for the American National Catholic Centre for Bioethics noted, Benedict did not address the issue of whether condoms are effective at preventing HIV transmission.
 The new statement from Benedict was criticized by conservative Catholics such as Jimmy Akin, who described Benedict's statements as "private opinions" as opposed to "official Church teaching".